Faculty:Faculty of Science & Technology

 Dannielle is an ecologist interested in all aspects of ecology but her main research focus has been on examining how human activities affect the health of individual organisms and the biodiversity and functioning of marine habitats.

-Dannielle joined the Animal and Environmental Biology group in October 2016.
+Dannielle joined the Department of Biology in October 2016.
 From 2013-2015 she was a researcher at Trinity College Dublin in Ireland and at the University of Warwick from 2015-2016.

 She completed an undergraduate degree in marine science at the University of Sydney in Australia, specialising in rocky shore ecology for her final year project.